Simple DIY Step-By-Step Guide for Replacing Your Cabin Air Filter on the 3rd Gen (2016+) Toyota Tacoma

 Final Thoughts

-If you’ve never replaced your cabin air filter, we hope this guide was useful.
+If you’ve never replaced yours before, we hope this guide was useful.

 Most maintenance is really not that difficult, even swapping most of your fluids isn’t the worst.
 But bottom line, keep an eye on your air filters and change them at the proper intervals so you can breathe clean air and help to ensure that your HVAC system isn’t working too hard pushing air past a dirty filter.
 At the same time, save a few bucks and knock it out on your own.
 You got this!